SACEMA/SMART_testing/meeting_notes/notes.md

 * this work could eventually be presented to NICD to request better data.

 ### Elisha's literature update
+* looked for mechanistic models which captured testing in a similar way to us
-* we should all read this paper (Junior team can read and write summary?)
+* we should all read this paper (Junior team can read and write summary?). https://www.medrxiv.org/content/10.1101/2020.05.02.20088120v1.full.pdf
 * one place with space is that they focussed on CFR and IFR (testing bias in those measures).
 Could be good for us to be using our model to explore bias in Rt or r or peak timing, final size, etc. (Only paper that looks at these measures are those by Pitzer et al.)
 * Didn't look at any data (purely theoretical model)
 * use simpler version of test assignment